Get to know our advisory board of Spirit-filled people we go to for prayer... and conference assistance! Come along as we prepare to serve you.

 Two of our advisory members work with Monica McBrady to make your conference experience beautiful and welcoming.

 Erin Benbennick by day works in IT service management.
-She also is very involved in her parish, St. Thomas a Becket in Reston, in areas including the prayer shawl ministry, Adoration (with husband Dave), and Cursillo.
+She is a member of St. Mark in Vienna.
 Erin also works on honing her gift of storytelling through Toastmasters International and the Virginia Storytelling Alliance.

 Joan L. Romett by day works as an attorney adviser with the U.S. Department of Labor.
 Joan received a Catholic school education through high school in Montgomery County, Maryland.
 Her degrees from Maryland, University of Baltimore Law and James Madison attest to Joan’s commitment to the metro DC area.
 She has become devoted to the causes of her parish, Missionhurst, and Cursillo.
 Also, she is committed to helping animals of all types.